 There were a few detours along the way, such as working in public relations for a non-profit organization and a stint in corporate communications.
 Jason even sold mattresses for one of the country’s largest manufacturers for a couple of years, and can still recite coil counts and foam thicknesses.

-In 2002, he hit the big time, joining the as a sports reporter and then moved into news a year later as a general assignment reporter.
+In 2002, he hit the big time, joining the Free Press as a sports reporter and then moving into news a year later as a general assignment reporter.
 He worked a whole lot of Saturdays and Sundays those first few years, meaning he raced out to a whole lot of crime and collision scenes and house fires.
 He got to know cops, firefighters and lawyers.
 He talked with many grieving family members.

 Luckily, he also covered high school and university athletics, Teddy Bear picnics, charity runs, Folkloramas, zoo animal births and other feel-good stories — the kind his lovely wife and two amazing kids prefer to read.

 He was promoted to assistant city editor in 2007, and became the newspaper’s breaking news editor in 2012.
+He rejoined the sports department in mid-2016 and covers the Jets, curling and a variety of amateur athletics.

 For Jason, much has changed in his years with the Free Press, but it’s still an awesome gig.
 He still gets a rush pursuing a story — The News Chase, as it were.